 Sierrita submitted the Mitigation Plan (Clear Creek Associates, 2013) to ADEQ in 2013 and implemented groundwater pumping under the plan in 2014.
+ADEQ approved the Mitigation Plan in 2015 (ADEQ, 2015).
 The Mitigation Plan contains specifications for pumping rates, groundwater and drinking water supply monitoring, mitigation performance evaluation, adaptive management, and reporting for the mitigation action.
-Section 3.4 of the Mitigation Plan identifies contingency measures (Section 3.4), or potential events that could occur while operating the mitigation action, and actions that would be taken if an event were to occur.
+Section 3.4 of the Mitigation Plan identifies contingency measures, or potential events that could occur while operating the mitigation action, and actions that would be taken if an event were to occur.
 One of those events is the temporary curtailment of mining operations which requires Sierrita to notify ADEQ and submit a Contingency Plan.
 In 2015, Sierrita agreed to provide ADEQ with a written notice 60 days prior to implementing a contingency plan (Sierrita, 2015).
-This Contingency Plan identifies mitigation action pumping rates to be used during the temporary curtailment in lieu of the pumping rates in the Mitigation Plan.
+Section 2.2 of this Contingency Plan identifies mitigation action pumping rates to be used during the temporary curtailment in lieu of the pumping rates in the Mitigation Plan.
 Under the Contingency Plan, mitigation action pumping will be reduced because mine processes will use less water during the temporary curtailment.
+Water management actions for the Contingency Plan are described in Section 2.3.Additional groundwater monitoring will be conducted under the Contingency Plan as described in Section 2.1.